altwalker/altwalker/docs/quickstart.md

         tests.csproj
 ```

-The `Program.cs` containing the entry point of the tests and starts the `ExecutorService`.
+The `Program.cs` contains the entry point of the tests and starts the `ExecutorService`.

 ```c#
 public class Program {